Jade Plant (Crassula ovata) Indoor Care, Propagation, Common Problems and Solutions

 Light Requirements

-Jade Plant grows best in bright light with about 4-6 hours of direct sunlight.
+Jade Plant grows best in bright light with about 4-6 hours of morning or afternoon direct sunlight.
 Keep it away from too hot direct sunshine to prevent scorching of the leaves.

 Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth and to prevent lopsided growth.